-Our primary source of liquidity to date has been through public and private sales of our common stock, redeemable convertible preferred stock, convertible debt and the proceeds from a license agreement entered into with Gossamer (the "Gossamer License Agreement"), as amended by that certain Amendment No. 1 to the Gossamer License Agreement ("Amendment No. 1" and together with the Gossamer License Agreement, as amended by Amendment No. 1, the "Amended Gossamer License Agreement").
-For the three and nine months ended September 30, 2020, we generated \$0.0 and \$15.0 million, respectively, in revenue pursuant to Amendment No. 1.
+Our primary source of liquidity to date has been through public and private sales of our common stock, redeemable convertible preferred stock, convertible debt and the proceeds from the License Agreement entered into with Gossamer (the "Gossamer License Agreement"), as amended by that certain Amendment No. 1 to the Gossamer License Agreement ("Amendment No. 1" and together with the Gossamer License Agreement, as amended by Amendment No. 1, the "Amended Gossamer License Agreement").
+We generated \$15.0 million of revenue during 2020; however, no revenue was generated during the quarter ended March 31, 2021 pursuant to Amendment No. 1.
+We are subject to a number of risks similar to other life science companies in the current stage of our life cycle, including, but not limited to, the need to obtain adequate additional funding, possible failure of preclinical testing or clinical trials, competitors developing new technological innovations, and protection of proprietary technology.
+If we do not successfully mitigate any of these risks, we will be unable to generate revenue or achieve profitability.